danielmsimuko/01-linux/README.md

 ### Archiving Files

-$ tar -cvzf archname.tar.gz /dir/filetoarch -- creates an archive of file to archive
+`$ tar -cvzf archname.tar.gz /dir/filename` creates an archive of filename

-$ tar -tf archname.tar.gz -- list what is in the archived files
+`$ tar -tf archname.tar.gz` list what is in the archived files

-$ tar -tf myapp.tar.gz > app.list -- redirect archive output into a file
+`$ tar -tf myapp.tar.gz > app.list`redirects archive output into a file which can then be catted or filtered using grep

-$ ls -l /etc | less -- lists etc dir with more info
-$ cat file1.csv | sort | head -10 -- cat out file 1 sort it and output only the first 10 lines
-$ ls -l /etc > etclist.txt -- list out etc dir and output into file etclist. can overwrite any existing file
+`$ ls -l /etc > etclist.txt` list out etc dir and output into file etclist but can be overwritten

-$ ls -l /etc >> etclist.txt -- creates or appends file if already exists
+`$ ls -l /etc >> etclist.txt` creates or appends file if already exists
-$ cat /etc 2> /dev/null -- sends error messages 2 to dev/null black hole

-$ sudo less +F /var/log/syslog -- less continues in bground + updates in real time

 ## Linux Bootloader + Processes